flathub-infra/documentation/blog/2024-02-26/index.md

 tags: [flathub, quality]
 ---

 We're gearing up to launch curated banners on the Flathub home page!
 However, before we can do that there's one more blocker: Banners need a background color for each app, and many apps don't provide this metadata yet.
-This is why today we're expanding our MetaInfo quality guidelines and quality checks on the website; please add these colors to your app's MetaInfo file today using the `<branding/>` appstream tag, and read on to learn more about brand colors.
+This is why today we're expanding our MetaInfo quality guidelines and quality checks on the website; If you haven't yet, please add these colors to your app's MetaInfo file today using the `<branding/>` appstream tag, and read on to learn more about brand colors.

 <!-- truncate -->